1.3.1 Food system interactions with the environment

 Food systems are also important causes of rising scarcity, species loss and land degradation.
 A substantial amount of the food produced is lost or wasted along the supply chain, causing significant problems.
 See Chapter 5 for more on these topics.

 1.3.2 Food systems as a major source of climate changing greenhouse gas (GHG) emissions

 Global perspective – food systems contribute about 20-30% of GHGs.

 Based on Vermeulen, S.J., Campbell, B.M. and Ingram, J.S.I.
 (2012)

-The food system is estimated to contribute approximately 20-30% of global human-made GHGs although there is huge inherent uncertainty in these estimates.
+The food system is estimated to contribute approximately 20-30% of global human-made GHG emissions, although there is huge inherent uncertainty in these estimates.

-The major impacts come from farming/agriculture and land-use change (see the previous slide), with fertilisers, pesticides, manure, farming and land-use change together contributing as much as around 24% of global GHGs.
-Livestock alone contribute 14.5% of human-made GHG emissions
+The major impacts come from farming/agriculture and associated land-use change, with fertilisers, pesticides, manure, farming and land-use change together contributing as much as around 24% of global GHG emissions.
+Livestock alone contribute an estimate 14.5% of human-made GHG emissions

 Within food systems, consumption patterns and production are interrelated, both impacting on one another.
 These topics are discussed more in Chapter 4.

 1.3.3 Food systems as a cause of other environmental problems